Today, I’m incredibly proud and excited to announce that DeepMind is making a significant contribution to humanity’s understanding of biology.

 At DeepMind, our thesis has always been that artificial intelligence can dramatically accelerate breakthroughs in many fields of science, and in turn advance humanity.
 We built AlphaFold and the AlphaFold Protein Structure Database to support and elevate the efforts of scientists around the world in the important work they do.
 We believe AI has the potential to revolutionise how science is done in the 21st century, and we eagerly await the discoveries that AlphaFold might help the scientific community to unlock next.

 To learn more, head over to Nature to read our peer-reviewed papers describing our full method, and the human proteome.
 You can read more about them in our Authors' Notes.
 If you want to explore our system, here’s the open-source code to AlphaFold and Colab notebook to run individual sequences.
-Lastly, to explore our structures, EMBL-EBI, the world leader in biological data, is hosting them in a searchable database that is open and free to all.
+To explore our structures, EMBL-EBI, the world leader in biological data, is hosting them in a searchable database that is open and free to all.